Mixpanel vs Google Analytics: Product vs Website Analytics

 Pricing Comparison

-Pricing is a major factor in the mixpanel vs google analytics decision.
+Pricing is a major factor in themixpanel vs google analytics decision.
 The two platforms take radically different approaches to cost.

-Google Analytics Pricing
+Google Analytics

-Mixpanel Pricing
+Mixpanel

 Which Is More Cost-Effective?

-For pure website analytics, Google Analytics is hard to beat on price — free is free.
-But if you need product analytics capabilities (funnels, retention, user-level tracking), Mixpanel's free tier of 20M events is extremely generous.
-Most startups and mid-size products won't exceed that limit for months or even years.
+For pure website analytics,<strong>Google Analytics is unbeatable on price</strong>— free is free.
+But if you need product analytics (funnels, retention, user-level tracking), Mixpanel's free tier of 20M events is extremely generous.
+Most startups won't exceed that limit for months or even years.

 The real cost question isn't about subscription fees — it's about implementation time.
 GA4 requires Google Tag Manager expertise and often needs a dedicated analytics engineer.
 Mixpanel requires careful event schema design upfront but tends to be more developer-friendly once the tracking plan is defined.